ln-markets/docs.lnmarkets.com/src/faq/app.md

 ## Are there any geographical restictions to use LN Markets?

 Yes, an IP address blocking for US residents is effective on [LN Markets](https://lnmarkets.com/).

+## What is the trollbox?

+The Trollbox is the LN Markets chat-room that lives on the main page.
+It is a gathering place for people with a passion for Bitcoin, Lightning and LN Markets.
+In order to keep this community productive and inclusive for all, we have set some community standards that we ask all participants to adhere to.